Early Treatment is Key

 There are two significant forms of glaucoma.
 Primary open-angle glaucoma is the most common, but also the most gradual, causing no pain or vision loss at first.
 Regular eye exams are recommended to determine any early signs of damage to the optic nerve.

-The symptoms of an acute angle-closure glaucoma attack include:
+The symptoms of an acute closed-angle glaucoma attack include:

 - Severe eye pain